 Power infrastructure:

-Grounding: Isolated equipment ground with <1Ω resistance to facility MGB
+Grounding: Isolated equipment ground with <1Ω impedance to building ground; use 4/0 AWG green insulated conductor

 Cooling specifications: